bliztafree/webdev/k8s/README.k8s.md

 + `buildBits`: means that the source code of bliztafree will be built.
 If you have built your code (and have all projects published in `obj/Docker/publish`) do not pass this parameter.
 Default value is `false`
 + `buildImages`: If `true` (default value) Docker images are built and pushed in the Docker registry.
 If you set this parameter to `false`, Docker images won't be built nor pushed in the Docker registry (but k8s' deployments and services will be redeployed).
 + `deployInfrastructure`: If `true` infrastructure containers (rabbitmq, mongo, redis, sql) will be deployed in k8s.
 If `false` those containers (and its related deployments and services in k8s) won't be deployed.
 + `dockerOrg`: Name of the organization in the registry where the images are (or will be pushed).
-Default value is `eshop` (which has images provided by Microsoft)
+Default value is `bliztafree` (which has images provided by Microsoft)

 **Important:** If you **don't pass the `-buildBits $true` the script won't build and publish the projects** to their `obj/Docker/publish` folder.
 If any project is not published, you'll be receiving errors like: